-A spontaneous tour of Egypt.
-This time it was my youngest (at the time 7 years of age) son who joined me to Cairo and on the classic Nile cruise from Aswan to Luxor.
+We went on a spontaneous tour of Egypt.
+This time it was my youngest (at the time 7 years of age) son who joined me to Cairo and the Pyramids, and on the classic Nile cruise from Aswan to Luxor.

 Sunday 2.1.2005, Stavanger – Amsterdam – Cairo

 On the internet I had booked KLM via Amsterdam and a round trip of 8-9 days with Milano Travel in Cairo.
 That should give us a couple of days in Cairo both travelling in and out, an overnight train south to Aswan, a cruise ship on the Nile north to Luxor and a night train back to Cairo.
 The deal included guiding and local transport.